warren-wzw/MAUGIF/README.md

-# CDAE
+# MAUGIF
-This is official Pytorch implementation of "[Mechanism-Aware Image Fusion: An Interpretable and General Framework via Cross Dual Autoencoders]()"
+This is official Pytorch implementation of "[MAUGIF: An  Mechanism-Aware Unsupervised General Image Fusion   Framework via Cross Dual Autoencoders]()"
  -
 ```
 @article{